Rebora-ai/autonomous-ai-support-agent/README.md

 Look at how our system processes a standard US return ticket autonomously based on local knowledge bases without any cloud API data leaks:

 *   **Company Knowledge Base:** [Verified Demo Logic](https://drive.google.com/file/d/1tMH2_O2m08HtVSYe8vL4vHMmGYCj1rKM/view?usp=sharing)
-*   **Customer Query:** *"Hi!
-Can I return my shoes?
-I bought them 2 weeks ago, but they don't fit.
-Do I need to pay for shipping?"*
-*   **Autonomous AI Response:** *"Please ensure the shoes are unworn and in their original packaging before sending them back.
-Once we receive your returned item, our team will process a refund within 5-7 business days.
-Shipping for your return is completely FREE."*

 ## 🛠️ Tech Stack & Architecture
 - **Core:** Python 3.10+
 - **LLM Engine:** Ollama / Llama 3 (8B) running locally with 0% corporate data leak risk